 Most Popular Prairie

-The perfect starter or retirement home, Prairie style house plans tend to be smaller with three to four bedrooms and two- to three-and-a-half baths.
+The perfect starter or retirement home, Modern Prairie style home design plans tend to be smaller with three to four bedrooms and two- to three-and-a-half baths.
 The interior space is designed to be efficient and offer ample opportunity for outdoor living.
 The Prairie house plan can come with an attached or detached garage and can also be customized with other features to meet your needs.